Fragment

 In this issue, ISSAY!’s contributors examine migration, transience, and stillness.
 Ottawa, a hub for diasporic communities and a place of organized state xenophobia, is the backdrop for Yanaminah Thullah’s “Underground & Overground.”
 Thullah provides the rest of us with snapshots that capture young artists generating life in Canada’s capital, their home for now.
 Home, a theme throughout this collection, is scrutinized in conversation with Nikki Celis and Annum Shah.
 And with memory as his vessel, home is visited time and again by Palestinian poet Tariq Luthun.

-Through mining our personal histories, like Bowen, we aim to retrieve context that has been lost and intentionally concealed.
-Without context meanings unravel, the past is open to alteration, and migration is reduced to mere movement.
+Through mining our personal histories, like Bowen, we aim to retrieve context that has been lost or intentionally concealed.
+Without context, meanings unravel, the past is open to alteration, and migration is reduced to mere movement.
 From point A to point B (C,D,E…) we’re tracking the routes that have brought us, our loved ones, and our communities to this moment.
 We look to better understand what it is to leave and what it means to arrive.

 — Elsha Yeyesuswork Editor-in-Chief